Go (game): Computers and Go

-Research of go endgame by John H. Conway led to the invention of the surreal numbers.
-Go also contributed to the development of combinatorial game theory (with Go infinitesimals being a specific example of its use in Go).

 Software players

 Go long posed a daunting challenge to computer programmers, putting forward "difficult decision-making tasks, an intractable search space, and an optimal solution so complex it appears infeasible to directly approximate using a policy or value function".
 Prior to 2015, the best Go programs only managed to reach amateur dan level.
 On smaller 9×9 and 13x13 boards, computer programs fared better, and were able to compare to professional players.
 Many in the field of artificial intelligence consider Go to require more elements that mimic human thought than chess.

 The reasons why computer programs had not played Go at the professional dan level prior to 2016 include: